git/git.github.io/rev_news/drafts/edition-72.md

   way such object would have 2 signatures, and can always be verified using one of them, even if it gets converted back and forth.

-  Brian's patch series addressed the issue that for SHA-256 tags it was initially planned to have the signature in a Git object header (which is called a header signature), instead of at the end of the tag message (which is called a trailing signature), but unfortunately the patch implementing that got lost.
+  brian's patch series addressed the issue that for SHA-256 tags it was initially planned to have the signature in a Git object header (which is called a header signature) instead of at the end of the tag message (which is called a trailing signature), but unfortunately the patch implementing that got lost.
 So we use trailing signatures.

-  Brian then explained "We can't change this now, because otherwise it would be ambiguous whether the trailing signature on a SHA-256 object was for the SHA-256 contents or whether the contents were a rewritten SHA-1 object with no SHA-256 signature at all."
+  brian then explained "We can't change this now, because otherwise it would be ambiguous whether the trailing signature on a SHA-256 object was for the SHA-256 contents or whether the contents were a rewritten SHA-1 object with no SHA-256 signature at all."
 So the solution he implemented was to "use the trailing signature for the preferred hash algorithm and use a header for the other variant".

-  Brian thinks this solution is the best we can do in the current situation, as it still allows converting back and forth between hashes, and verifying signatures created with older versions of Git, though tags signed with multiple algorithms can't be verified with older versions of Git.
+  brian thinks this solution is the best we can do in the current situation, as it still allows converting back and forth between hashes, and verifying signatures created with older versions of Git, though tags signed with multiple algorithms can't be verified with older versions of Git.

-  For commits, Brian patch series fixes the bug that old header signatures weren't stripped off before verifying new signatures, so verifications always failed.
+  For commits, brian's patch series fixes the bug that old header signatures weren't stripped off before verifying new signatures, so verification always failed.

   The result of his series is then that signing both commits and tags can now be round-tripped through both SHA-1 and SHA-256 conversions.